hanzi-26/COMP7095_GP/README.md

 - Python 3.x
 - PySpark
 - Hadoop (properly configured on a Linux system)
-- Docker (or any comparable containerization tool, if needed)
 - Additional Python libraries such as pandas and matplotlib for data handling and visualization

 ## Contact Information